 Many of us have become accustomed to using virtual assistants such as Siri and Alexa, but now we’re beginning to see similar AI-powered assistants entering the workplace.
-Gartner predicts that by 2023, 25% of employee interactions will be voice-based communications, and that by 2025, 50% of knowledge workers will use a virtual assistant on a daily basis.
+Gartner predicts that by 2023, 25% of employee interactions will be voice-based communications and that by 2025, 50% of knowledge workers will use a virtual assistant daily.
 Working with data is one area where this is proving to be particularly effective.

 For example, people working with complex data sets can get the answers they need without spending time and brainpower crunching the numbers or running the data through various tools and calculators.
 Simply asking a virtual assistant with augmented analytical capabilities questions about the data can provide quick and simple answers to complex equations, and explanations of specific data points.

-In the near future, we should expect to see deep learning capabilities in workplace virtual assistant technologies.
-This will enable assistants to understand employees’ decision-making processes, and apply those same processes to different scenarios, resulting in faster and smarter recommendations to aid decision-making.
+Soon, we should expect to see deep learning capabilities in workplace virtual assistant technologies.
+This will enable assistants to understand employees’ decision-making processes and apply those same processes to different scenarios, resulting in faster and smarter recommendations to aid decision-making.